tony-0130/merge_mouse_touch/README.md

 # Merge Mouse Touch
-Merge mouse input event and touch input event into one merge virtual device.
+Merges mouse and touch input events into one virtual touchscreen device.

 ## Compilation (for Yocto)